-- 1. Except where noted, all events of the NLCA will follow the Curling Canada Rules of Curling for Officiated Play, latest edition. - 2.
-Players and teams that enter competition know that they must advance as long as they are not eliminated. - 3.
-A minimum of one member from each team must attend the team meeting as set for each event.
-Any team not having at least one member present will forfeit hammer throughout the round robin. - 4.
+- 34. A minimum of one member from each team must attend the team meeting as set for each event.
+Any team not having at least one member present will forfeit hammer throughout the round-robin. - 35.
 All players and coaches are expected to attend any official ceremonies such as opening ceremonies, meals, or special sponsored events.
-If there are exceptional circumstances that prevent a player or coach from attending one of these events, they must provide as much notice as possible of the absence to the host committee. - 5.
+If there are exceptional circumstances that prevent a player or coach from attending one of these events, they must provide as much notice as possible of the absence to the host committee. - 36.
 All participants including players and coaches or other team members participate at their own risk.
-The NLCA or the host club or committee are not responsible for any personal injury, loss or damage to personal property. - 6.
+The NLCA or the host club or committee are not responsible for any personal injury, loss, or damage to personal property. - 37.
 All portable electronic communication devices are strictly prohibited within the playing area with the exception that a coach may use such devices during timeouts and midgame breaks, provided they are in silent mode and all communication functions have been turned off.
 Any player caught with such devices during a game will be given a warning on their first infraction and will be removed from the remainder of the tournament for any subsequent infraction.
-If a player is removed from the tournament for the team may continue to play, provided they still meet the minimum player requirements.
-Examples of portable electronic devices include cell phones, tablets, Fitbits, and smart watches. - 7.
-No competitive advertising with our major sponsors will be allowed on players' on-ice uniforms. - 8.
-A player, if having registered for more than one provincial competition, wins one of those competitions, shall not be penalized if there is a conflict with the timing of the national event and ensuing provincial competitions for which they have registered. - 9.
+If a player is removed from the tournament for this reason, the team may continue to play, provided they still meet the minimum player requirements.
+Examples of portable electronic devices include cell phones, tablets, Fitbits, and smart watches. - 38.
+No competitive advertising with our major sponsors will be allowed on players' on-ice uniforms. - 39.
 Each game shall start at the time of the designated draw.
-If a team is unable to start play at the designated time, rule 17(4) of Rules of Curling for Officiated Play will apply. - 10.
+If a team is unable to start play at the designated time, rule 17(4) of Rules of Curling for Officiated Play will apply. - 40.
 With the exception of tiebreaker games, all playoff games will be played on the same sheet of ice, which will be determined by the Tournament Coordinator prior to the selection of team numbers, however the Chief Umpire shall have the final authority on which sheet is selected should exceptional circumstances arise during the tournament.